ChrisKurz/Matter/doc/Create an OpenThread Border Router.md

 Remote control of Raspberry Pi for Windows users:

-1. Open Toolchan Manager
+a.
+Open Toolchan Manager
-2. Expand the dropdown list at the latest NCS version (button with arrow) and click on "Open bash"
+b.
+Expand the dropdown list at the latest NCS version (button with arrow) and click on "Open bash"
-3. Run
+c.
+Run the following command in the bash:

        ssh ubuntu@ <IP-address of RaspberryPi>